theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/get-clusteraccess.md

 The **Get-ClusterAccess** cmdlet gets information about permissions that control access to a failover cluster.

 A cluster can allow full access or read-only access.
-Read-only access limits the user to Windows PowerShell® cmdlets that provide information about the cluster.
+Read-only access limits the user to Windows PowerShell?? cmdlets that provide information about the cluster.

 ## EXAMPLES